jujum4n/WorldstarMonitor/README.md

 ===========================

 ##Description:
-Cryptocurrency Monitor is a peice of software that utilizes various RESTAPI calls to calculate cryptocurrency market data (Coinbase, Cryptsy, BTC-E, Blockchain.info)
+This Cryptocurrency Monitor is software that utilizes various RESTAPI calls to Display and calculate market data from various Bitcoin Websites (Coinbase, Cryptsy, BTC-E, Blockchain.info)

 Using C# Visual Studio .NET Libraries coupled with a few other open source libraries, I created a Cryptocurrency Monitor.
 It mainly has been used to calculate profits/losses for myself.
 It enabled me to view several websites data all at once and to monitor the worth of my portfolio.